dzervoudakes/grindstonejs/README.md

 ##### offset()

-_Returns the left/top offset value of the specified selector relative to the document (as an integer).
+_Returns the left/top offset value of the specified selector relative to the document (as a number).
 This will only apply to the first match in the set and includes margins._

 ```
 $(_selector).offset("left");